|Hangzhou West Lake

 and Xixi National Wetland Park

-have already confirmed this news.
-However, they haven’t yet received notices about stopping to receive individual travelers.
+, have already confirmed this news.
+However, they haven't yet received notices about not receiving individual travelers.

 More Crowds on Public Transit Tools

 From August 28 to September 6, vehicles with even and odd-numbered license plates will be arranged to run on alternate days.
-Therefore, more people may choose to travel by bus or subway and it may be more crowded on public transportation tools.
+Therefore, more people may choose to travel by bus or subway and it may be more crowded on public transportation.

 Stricter Visa Policy for Foreign Travelers

-Individual travelers may meet with stricter requirements when applying for China visa if their travel plan in September involves Hangzhou.
-But it doesn’t mean that they cannot get it anyway.
+Individual travelers may meet with stricter requirements when applying for a China visa if their travel plan in September involves Hangzhou.
+But it does not mean that they cannot get a visa at all.
 Those who want to avoid the hassles of applying for a visa can see whether they can make use of the 144-hour visa-free transit policy

 that has been adopted in January 2016.
-When going through the immigration upon arrival in Hangzhou, take all the documents that may be required to show, such as passport, travel itinerary, hotel bookings, and a return or onward ticket.
-Last but not the least, remember to register yourself at the police within 24 hours if you are an inbound traveler.
+When going through immigration upon arrival in Hangzhou, take all the documents that may be required, such as passport, travel itinerary, hotel bookings, and a return or onward ticket.
+Last but not the least, remember to register yourself with the police within 24 hours if you are an inbound traveler.